Too many feral cats in Doña Ana County, residents want solutions

-William Atencio is a Doña Ana County resident, just minutes outside city of Las Cruces his house is surrounded with his most precious treasure – his chickens.
+William Atencio is a Doña Ana County resident.
+Just minutes outside the city of Las Cruces, his house is surrounded by his most precious treasure: his chickens.

-He says he saw his neighbor feed the cats.
-After calling Animal Control, he says they weren’t able to retrieve the the animals, but warned that feeding stray cats in the county is prohibited.
+He said he saw his neighbor feeding the cats.
+After calling Animal Control, he says they weren’t able to retrieve the animals, but warned that feeding stray cats in the county is prohibited.

-He explains the cats hurt not only his chickens, but his wallet too.
-On top of building protective fence for is chickens, he also has damage on the installations underneath his house.
-He says this increased his heating bills.
+He explained that the cats hurt not only his chickens, but his wallet too.
+On top of building a protective fence for his chickens, he also has damage on the installations underneath his house.
+He said this increased his heating bills.

-A local sanctuary Broken Promises director Joe Milie says “feral cats aren’t really a cat problem, they’re a people problem.”
+Joe Milie, director of a local sanctuary called Broken Promises, said “feral cats aren’t really a cat problem, they’re a people problem.”

 Broken Promises implements the trap-neuter-release practices.